 This makes the gardening maintenance to be manageable.
-For example, it's far easier to pull a weed here and there than waiting once a month for an hour-long weed removal session.
+For example, it’s far easier to pull a weed here and there than to wait once a month for an hour-long weed removal session.

 Weeds are much easier to remove when they’re young.
 Doing things regularly little by little, pulling weeds as they grow during your stroll makes managing your garden less stressful and highly effective.

-Do you notice yellowing leaves, an outbreak of aphids, or wilting flowers and plants look unhappy?
+Do you notice yellowing leaves, an outbreak of aphids, or wilting flowers and plants looking unhappy?

 Start taking care of it right away.
-Place a bird feeder on the lawn so they can come and eat insects such a caterpillar, and the moths before they ruin your garden.
+Place a bird feeder on the lawn so they can come and eat insects such as caterpillars, and moths before they ruin your garden.
 You can check out the best bird feeder poles here.

 You can also cut back the unhappy plant by about a third, or all the way to ground level.
 Do this when it’s severely infected.
 Then, simply move the plant to a new spot.
 Cutting makes it easier for the roots to supply water and nutrients for the remaining growth.

 Spot a ladybug on your plants?
 Look around for aphids, the favorite food of ladybugs.
 See weed growing up, nip weeds in the bud before dandelion seed puffs, and float away.

 4. Count The Stems